Meet with us to talk about your project!

 • Relocation costs

 Look through the scoring criteria and how each section is weighed to see how your project might score in the review process.
-In addition to the overall minimum score, applications need to meet a minimum equity score to be eligible for Step Two review.
+In addition to the overall minimum score, applications need to meet a minimum equity score to be eligible for funding.
 Criteria that count toward the equity score are marked with an asterisk (*).

-A word document of application questions will be available here a month before applications are due.
+A word document of application questions will be available one month before applications open.

 LCDA Development Scoring Table